 Lucky Things is all about feeling confident and juggling your career and wellbeing.
-Back in July, I took up the opportunity to interview Una Healy from the Saturdays at a brunch with Cancer Research UK and NIVEA SUN.
+Back in July 2017, I took up the opportunity to interview Una Healy from the Saturdays at a brunch with Cancer Research UK and NIVEA SUN.
 We caught up at the sandy Beach Bar at London’s Montague Hotel.
 Here’s what Una had to say about her top confidence tips.
 If you’d like more confidence tools, check out the Lucky Things Masterclass on Energising Your Confidence running throughout the year.

 Sunita: Hi Una, thanks for catching up.
 For women across the world, sometimes we aren’t feeling our best or feel that confident so what’s your top tip for feeling confident in the morning?

 Una: So, in the morning it’s all about the school run and so it’s hectic and it’s all about them.
 I’m so preoccupied with getting the kids ready.
 Once they’re at school and nursery, I feel I have a bit of me-time back again so I have some head space as well.
 I might go to the gym so I get to think about things and have a work out.
 For me that helps me to get my mind space together.

 It’s good to take a bit of time and there are days when you don’t put a scrap of make up on and that doesn’t matter.
 It’s also nice to treat yourself by spending a bit of time putting your make up on a bit more slowly.

 Also, if you can, maybe pass over the parenting duties to someone else just to have a bit of time to yourself.
 You care so much about your children you can forget to look after yourself.
 They’re dependant on you but you need a bit of me time.